freedomofpress/securedrop/docs/admin.rst

     Space separated list of additional locales to support (ru nl pt_BR fr_FR tr it_IT zh_Hant sv hi ar en_US de_DE es_ES nb_NO): nl fr_FR es_ES

-Locales will be applied after the next reboot.
+You'll need to list all languages you now want to support, adding or removing languages as needed.
+Locale changes will be applied after the next reboot.

 Frequently Asked Questions
 --------------------------